Supermutantvirus/ytva-universal-installer/README.md

 **DETACH="NO"**

-Function: Detach Youtube app from playstore to disable update notifications (installation with ytva module in addition)
+Function: Detach Youtube app from playstore to disable update notifications (only for installation with ytva module in addition)

 Possible values: YES/NO